Lowered Expectations (now with Writing Prompts!)

 Low-expectations writing prompts

-If your pen is itching for a little workout, though, here are a few less-is-more “writing opportunities” you might want to avail yourself of while waiting for the storm to pass.
+If your pen is itching for a little workout, though, here are a few less-is-more writing prompts you can treat as “writing opportunities” you might want to avail yourself of while waiting for the storm to pass.

 1) Sending letters or greeting cards through the mail is a risky business these days.
 But you could write a newsy email to a friend, attaching a (virus-free!) image that illustrates your current state of mind.